Nogales, Mexico – Guaymas & San Carlos

 DRIVING TIME: 4.41 hours

 Guaymas is a good stopping point for the first night.
 There are camping facilities in San Carlos and plenty of hotels in Guaymas.
 San Carlos is much smaller than Guaymas and more aesthetically appealing.
 It is located about 5k before Guaymas.

 As you enter San Carlos, there are several campsites and trailer parks on both sides of the road with shower facilities and hookups for RVs.
 Don’t forget your bug juice, the mosquitoes in San Carlos are the size of hummingbirds.

-Because of all the time that I had lost during the Aduana fiasco in Nogales, I decided to take some time up and drive at night.
+Because of all the time I lost during the Aduana fiasco in Nogales, I decided to take some time up and drive at night.
 Yes, I broke the first rule of driving in Mexico on the first night of my trip across the border—perhaps I was fortunate to learn my lesson early.
 While driving through the coastal town of Guaymas, at approximately 3:00 am, I was pulled over by three policemen that suggested I had run a stop sign.
 I knew I was in trouble when I looked in my rearview mirror and saw a nice new Chevrolet pickup with police lights and three smiling faces.

 They were quite suggestive that since I had made an error, the Commander, driving, of course, must be compensated for the infraction.
 The Natural Law Of Propina strikes for the third time in 12 hours.
 I went to my special reserves for this payment—girly magazines for everyone.

 You may either stay in San Carlos or Guaymas.
 San Carlos is about 5k off the main highway before you reach Guaymas.
-The road splits about 10k outside of Guaymas, well-marked with a large sign pointing at San Carlos.
+The road splits about 10 km outside of Guaymas.
+The road is well-marked, with a large sign pointing at San Carlos.